 - Glare from the glass can distract during play

-The full-size Hathaway Playoff Foosball Table weighs just 51 pounds.
+The Hathaway Playoff Foosball Table weighs just 51 pounds and is 48.5 inches long by 24 inches wide by 32 inches high.
 Made of engineered wood and alloy steel, the lightweight, smaller size is perfect for kids who are learning to play.
 Many will love the bright, colorful soccer stadium graphics and dynamic, fast-paced play.

 This table is a nice transition size between tabletop toys and tournament-size models.
 The ergonomic handles are easy to control, and the simple analog counters make it easy to keep score.
 The fun graphic design, colorful uniformed players, and smooth action rods are fun for serious young foosballers and kids who just want to play around.